Wrongful Termination In Ontario: 29 Questions & Expert Answers

 10. "How do I negotiate a better termination package?"

 Start by understanding what you’re actually entitled to.
 Not just the ESA minimums, but your common law notice period based on your age, role, and tenure.
 That’s your leverage.
 From there, a demand letter from a lawyer often changes the dynamic entirely.
 Employers expect most employees to just sign a release, so when a lawyer writes back with an amount that's grounded in case law, it signals you’re serious.
-In our experience, most negotiations settle without going to a hearing.
+In my experience, most negotiations settle without going to a hearing.
 The key is knowing your target number before you start the conversation.

 11. "What happens if I find a new job while negotiating my termination package?"